bhargaviparanjape/dialogue_embeddings/README.md

-Code to pretrain a bidirectional LSTM dialogue utternace encoder
+Code to pretrain a bidirectional LSTM dialogue utternace encoder model